IBM/platinum-demos/docs/100-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-preparation.md

 <span id="top"></span>

 <inline-notification text="<strong>This 100-level demo does not require technical skills and is appropriate for both Sellers and Tech Sellers.</strong><br/> The demo covers the end user view only.
-A more in-depth 300-level demo designed for Tech Sellers that also covers the 'Builder' view will be available shortly.<br/><br/>This demo is used in the following L3 training plans:<br/> • watsonx Orchestrate Level 3 for Sales<br/> • watsonx Orchestrate Level 3 for Technical Sales<br/><br/> <strong>Attention: Safari Browser.</strong> Please use Chrome or Firefox to do this demo. "></inline-notification>
+A more in-depth 300-level demo designed for Tech Sellers that also covers the 'Builder' view will be available shortly.<br/><br/>This demo is used in the following L3 training plans:<br/> • watsonx Orchestrate Level 3 for Sales<br/> • watsonx Orchestrate Level 3 for Technical Sales<br/><br/> <strong>Attention: Safari and Chrome browser users.</strong> Please use Firefox to do this demo. "></inline-notification>

 | **DEMO OVERVIEW** | |
 | :---         | :--- |